MrPOLA/DevOps-CI-CD-Series/Deploying a Web Application in the Cloud/README.md

 ⚡️ **30 Second Summary**: Welcome to your DevOps x AWS project series!
 In this SEVEN-project series, you will create a CI/CD pipeline to build and deploy a simple web application using AWS' Code services.
 Here's what you'll build at the end of ALL seven projects ⬇️.

 ![Workflow](https://learn.nextwork.org/projects/static/aws-devops-vscode/architecture-complete.png "Workflow showing the CI/CD pipeline architecture involving AWS services")
+<div align="center">Yup, you'll build all of this from scratch, and we'll do every step together.</div>

 🧠 **What's CI/CD?
 Why do this project?** Engineers are often working in big teams and collaborating on complex software projects.
 Managing the many, MANY changes in a project can get messy without the right processes in place.
 A CI/CD (Continuous Integration and Continuous Deployment/Delivery) pipeline is a key tool to automate the steps from development (i.e., created by developers) to deployment (i.e., published to users), which helps software get built and released even faster.